crimanlor/SoprAlbum-TDD/readme.md

 ### Parameters

 - `numPags`: An integer representing the album's page count.
-- `tipoEncuad`: A string representing the binding type, either "R" for rústica or "C" for cartoné.
+- `tipoEncuad`: A string representing the binding type, either "R" for rustic or "C" for case.
 - `cantidad`: The number of copies ordered.

 Additionally, **all inputs and outputs** are received as strings, meaning incorrect formats and null values could be encountered.